Retailing Africa is a prestigious business-to-business news site focusing on the retailing and consumer goods industry in South Africa and in Africa.

 - We will attempt to provide everyone with a reasonable right of reply.

 - We will be transparent in our dealings with all, be it advertisers, contributors or readers.

 - If we make a mistake, we will acknowledge it and correct it.

 - We will not engage in spin, pettifogging or malicious reporting.

 - The time-honoured principles of journalism that we were trained in and that are adopted by journalism networks around the world, are what we endorse: accuracy, independence, impartiality, humanity and transparency.

-– Receive the Retailing Africa newsletter every Monday and Thursday.
+– Receive the Retailing Africa newsletter every week.
 Subscribe here.